-Groups should be kept apart, meaning that schools should avoid gatherings such as assemblies, lunch and break times or collective worship with more than one group.

-Groups should be kept apart and movement around the school site kept to a minimum.
+Contact groups should be kept apart, meaning that schools should avoid gatherings such as assemblies, lunch/break times or collective worship with more than one group.
+Movement around the school site should be kept to a minimum.
 While passing briefly in the corridor or playground is low risk, schools should avoid creating busy corridors, entrances and exits.
 Schools should also consider staggered break times and lunch times (and time for cleaning surfaces in the dining hall between groups).

 Schools should also plan how shared staff spaces are set up and used to ensure staff distance from each other.
 Use of staff rooms should be minimised, although staff must still have a break of a reasonable length during the day.
+Schools should also consider how other shared spaces such as libraries and sixth form common rooms are organised and used by staff and learners to ensure social distancing can be maintained.